nemac/cloud/INSTRUCTIONS.md

 1. Restart `new-cloudx`.

-1. Once `new-cloudx` has finished booting, make note of its public IP address and ssh to it.
-(You should be able to ssh in using whatever credentials work for the original `cloudx`.)
+1. Once `new-cloudx` has finished booting, make note of its public IP address and ssh to it using this number (at this point the name `cloudx.nemac.org` still refers to the old server).
+You should be able to ssh in using whatever credentials work for the original `cloudx`.
 Poke around in the shell to confirm that everything looks good (verify that the nappl applications are present in /var/vsites/..., that all data drives are present in the correct places, etc).

 1. Assuming everything looks good on `new-cloudx`, disassociate the relevant elastic ip address from `cloudx` and re-associate it to `new-cloudx`.
-This will cause all internet traffic for the name `cloudx.nemac.org` to go to the new instance rather than the old one.
+This will cause all internet traffic (http, ssh, and anything else) for the name `cloudx.nemac.org` to go to the new instance rather than the old one.

 1. Test the new instance thoroughly by visiting any web sites running on it and checking that its applications work property.
 Also make